Abdulrehman3802/e-commerce-task/README.md

     - `http-status` for HTTP status codes.
     - `dotenv` for environment variable management.
     - `cors` for enabling Cross-Origin Resource Sharing.
-- ✅ Pre-configured scripts for development, production, migrations, and testing.
+- ✅ Pre-configured scripts for development, production and migrations.

 ---